houmreu/houmreu/README.md

 - I'm game developer, programmer and video editor 💙

-- I know C#, Javascript, Css, Html and basics of Lua and Python🔥
+- I use C#, Javascript, Css, Html and basics of Lua and Python🔥

 - My discord: houmreu#2693